Everybody Loves Raymond season 2

-The second season of the CBS sitcom Everybody Loves Raymond aired from September 22, 1997 to May 18, 1998.
+The second season of the CBS sitcom Everybody Loves Raymond aired from September 22, 1997, to May 18, 1998.

 Season overview

 In the premiere season, Everybody Loves Raymond was critically acclaimed and considered to be a quality series by CBS executives.
 While most of its episodes suffered from low ratings due to being scheduled Friday night, the average ratings doubled when it was moved to Monday in March 1997.
 CBS renewed Raymond for a second season a month later on April 11, 1997.
 The second season of Everybody Loves Raymond was produced by HBO Independent Productions, creator Philip Rosenthal's company Where's Lunch, and David Letterman's Worldwide Pants.
 While the season continues the episodic format and comedy style established in the first season, there are a few minor differences.
-These includes its increased presence of supporting actors such as Kevin James, Andy Kindler, and Monica Horan; and the filming location switching from Hollywood Center Studios to Warner Bros.
+These include its increased presence of supporting actors such as Kevin James, Andy Kindler, and Monica Horan; and the filming location switching from Hollywood Center Studios to Warner Bros.
 Studios, also the location of all later seasons.
 The intro for the second season depicts Romano sitting on a lawn chair while family members fly around him, except Robert.